nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Additional Notes**

+These apply to all commands unless specified otherwise.

 * When specifying an index, it should be between 1 and 2147483647, inclusive.
 The current error message may not reflect this requirement, but changes for clarification are planned in the future.
+* When specifying an index, leading zeroes are ignored, i.e. `001` is equivalent to `1`.

 ### Viewing help : `help`